Announcing a SEK 20 million donation to fund a new professorship with a focus on sustainable food

 The foundation has also established a new international award in the food area – the Food Planet Prize.
 It aims to identify and reward initiatives and projects that can quickly contribute to reshape the food system all around the world.
 Two prizes of $ 1 million each are awarded annually, starting in 2020.
-One prize will go to an existing solution that can be scaled quickly for a global impact.
-The second prize will go to a radically innovative project that can sustainably transform parts of or the entire food system.
+The Food Planet Prize will award both existing solutions that can be scaled quickly for a global impact, and radically innovative projects that can sustainably transform parts of or the entire food system.
 The nomination process is currently open.

 “We will not be able to meet the Food Planet Challenge without innovation, but it also requires will-power, accountability, and determination,” says Curt Bergfors.